TrailGenic System Integration

 4. Nightly Disruptions

-These signals transform sleep from a subjective feeling into an objective recovery system.
+Together, these signals transform sleep from a feeling into a measurable recovery system.

 Sleep as a Data-Rich Physiological System